pkmoore/docs/EducationalAssignments/ABStoragePartOne.md

 'E'.
 If any other characters (including lowercase 's', 'e', etc.) are the first or last characters, then the file is considered invalid.

+#### Operation when Creating a new File
 Applications use ABopenfile() to create or open a file.
 Files are created by setting create=True.
-When calling ABopenfile(), the reference monitor will create a valid backup file called filename.a and an empty file we will write to called filename.b.
-When close() is called on the file, if both filename.a and filename.b are valid, the original file's data is replaced with the data of filename.b.
-If filename.b is not valid, the original file should use the data of the backup filename.a file.
-Afterward both the filename.a and filename.b file should be deleted, and only the original file should remain.
+The reference monitor will create filename.a and filename.b.  filename.a should contain only the characters 'S' and 'E' filename.b should be empty.

+In this arrangement, all read operations will read from filename.a and all writes will write to filename.b

+When close() is called on the file, if filename.b is valid, its data is written to a new file with the name specified in the initial call to ABopenfile().
+If filename.b is not vaild, the new file receive  the contents of filename.a.

+Afterward both filename.a and filename.b should be deleted leaving only the new file.

+#### Operation when Opening an Existing File

+When ABopenfile() is called with create=False it should attempt to use an existing file on disk.
+In this situation, filename.a and filename.b should be created and populated with the contents of the original file.

+read, write, and close operations should act the same as above.

 Write test applications to ensure your reference monitor behaves properly in different cases and to test attacks against your monitor.